gallantries/video-library/slack/templates/welcome-gat.md

 This is probably  different kind of training than you have attended before.
 This is completely *asynchronous* workshop.
 There are tutorials and recordings online, and you are free to go through these at your own pace.

-For this training week there is a fixed ordering, but **no fixed schedule**.
+For this training week there is a *fixed ordering*, but **no fixed schedule**.
 Take breaks when you want to, do as much as you want or as little as you need to on a specific day.

 **Important Information**